DanielSarf/English-and-Urdu-Hybrid-using-a-dictionary/README.md

-# English and Roman Urdu Hybrid using a Dictionary
+# English and Urdu Hybrid using a dictionary

 This project was assigned by our computer programming teacher during the first semester as a comedic exercise.
 In our country, it's common for people to mix Urdu and English words in conversation, which can be both amusing and distracting.
 The goal of this project is to emulate that mix of languages.